 The structure of the SPN determines the group of distributions that can be learned.
-Therefore, most previous works [9][11][26] relied on domain knowledge to design the appropriate structure.
-Furthermore, several structure learning algorithms were proposed [27][28] to discover independencies between the random variables in the dataset, and structure the SPN accordingly.
-In this work, we experiment with a different approach, originally hinted at in [7], which generates a random structure, as in random forests.
-Such an approach has not been previously evaluated.
-Our experiments demonstrate that it can lead to very good performance and can accommodate a wide range of distributions.
-Additionally, after parameter learning, the generated structure can be pruned by removing edges associated with weights close to zero.
-This can be seen as a form of structure learning.
+Therefore, most previous works [8][1][5] relied on domain knowledge to design the appropriate structure.
+Furthermore, several structure learning algorithms were proposed [9][26] to discover independencies between the random variables in the dataset and structure the SPN accordingly.
+In this work, we experiment with a different approach, originally hinted at in [21], which generates a random structure, as in random forests.
+Such approach has not been previously evaluated and our experiments demonstrate that it can lead to very good performance and can accommodate a wide range of distributions.

-To obtain the random structure, we recursively generate nodes based on multiple random decompositions of a set of random variables into multiple subsets until each subset is a singleton.
-As illustrated in Fig. 2 (middle, Level 1), at each level the current set of variables to be decomposed is modeled by multiple mixtures (green nodes), and each subset of the decomposition is also modeled by multiple mixtures (green nodes one level below).
-Product nodes (blue) are used as an intermediate layer and act as features detecting particular combinations of mixtures representing each subset.
-The top mixtures of each level mix outputs of all product nodes at that level.
-The same set of variables can be decomposed into subsets in multiple random ways (e.g. there are two decompositions at the top of Fig. 2).
+The algorithm recursively generates nodes based on multiple decompositions of a set of random variables into multiple subsets until each subset is a singleton.
+As illustrated in Fig. 3, at each level the set to be decomposed is modeled by multiple mixtures (green nodes), and each subset in each decomposition is also modeled by multiple mixtures (green nodes one level below).
+Product nodes (blue) are used as an intermediate layer and act as features detecting particular combinations of mixtures representing each subset in a particular decomposition (e.g., in each of the two decompositions at the top of Fig. 3, the first product node is a feature based on the first mixture for each subset, while the last product node combines the last mixture for each subset).
+The top mixtures of each level mix outputs of all product nodes at that level with independent weights.